mamba-org/mamba/docs/source/usage/solver.rst

        url="htts://conda.anaconda.org/conda-forge/linux-64",
    )

-One of the reppository can be set to have a special meaning of "installed repository".
+One of the repositories can be set to have a special meaning of "installed repository".
 It is used as a reference point in the solver to compute changes.
 For instance if a package is required but is already available in the installed repo, the solving result will not mention it.